LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 #### 3.6.2 Swiss System Format
 - Swiss system will be the default format for teams competing in the lowest division, provided the lowest division does not start with 7 teams.
-- At the beginning of each week, teams in divisions using the Swiss system will be paired with an opponent using the following rules:
+- At the beginning of each week (every Monday morning), teams in divisions using the Swiss system will be paired with an opponent using the following rules:
     - Teams may only play each other once during the season.
     - Each match win will give the winning team one pairing point.
     - Each match loss will give the losing team no pairing points.
-    - Bonus pairing points may be assigned by Staff discretion in case of new teams joining the division.
+    - Staff may assign bonus points to new teams joining mid-season.
         - **Pairing points are not the same as match wins for the purpose of standings**
         - Generally, no bonus pairing points will be assigned to a new team if their estimated skill level is at or below the division average.
 If a new team's estimated skill level is above the division average, generally staff will assign bonus pairing points so that the new team's pairing points are equal to the most comparable team competing in the division.
     - Teams will be paired with teams as close to their number of pairing points as possible.